 - accept that differences in results in some areas are okay – preference-driven differences don’t need to be fixed;

-- explicitly reject oppression as the primary explanation for existing inequity – reject victimhood;
+- explicitly reject oppression as the primary explanation for existing inequality – reject victimhood;

 - reaffirm our commitment to equality of opportunity and legal status – reject discrimination;

-- propose some potentially workable solutions – UBI, promotion of intergroup mixing, providing better educational opportunities.
+- propose potentially workable solutions – UBI, promotion of intergroup mixing, providing better educational opportunities.